Skip to navigation Skip to content

 Issuing a card when there is a nominee arrangement in place + Read more ...

-If a customer has a nominee all sections will be greyed out except for the section allowing access to DOA and customer password.
+If a customer has a nominee all sections will be greyed out except for the section allowing access to Display on Access (DOA) and customer password.
 Once this is completed, the nominee's name and password must be confirmed to continue workflow.
 If a nominee cannot recall their password see Adding or rejecting a nominee request.

 Once authentication is complete, if the customer has a payment nominee they will be presented with an 'assign card' screen.

-The 'assign card' screen will show the Service Officer to whom the BasicsCard is currently assigned (if at all), and allows the payment nominee to assign the BasicsCard to the principal (customer) if they wish to.
+The 'assign card' screen will show the Service Officer to whom the BasicsCard is currently assigned (if at all), and allows the payment nominee to assign the BasicsCard to the principal (customer) if they wish to, or previous consent was provided by the payment nominee.

 The question 'assign BasicsCard to' will display for the Service Officer.
 The options presented are 'nominee' or 'customer'.